- How is bladder cancer treated?

-With intravesical therapy, the doctor puts the drug directly into the bladder (through a catheter) rather than giving it by mouth or injecting it into a vein.
-This may be either immunotherapy, which causes the body’s own immune system to attack the cancer cells, or chemotherapy.
+With intravesical therapy, the doctor puts a liquid drug directly into the bladder (through a catheter) rather than giving it by mouth or injecting it into a vein.
+This could be either immunotherapy, which causes the body’s own immune system to attack the cancer cells, or chemotherapy.

 For this reason, intravesical therapy is used only for non-invasive (stage 0) or minimally invasive (stage I) bladder cancers.

 Bacillus Calmette-Guerin therapy: Bacillus Calmette-Guerin (BCG) is the most effective intravesical immunotherapy for treating early-stage bladder cancer.
 BCG is a bacterium that is related to the germ that causes tuberculosis (TB), but it does not usually cause serious disease.
 BCG is put directly into the bladder through a catheter.
 The body’s immune system cells are attracted to the bladder and activated by BCG, which in turn affects the bladder cancer cells.
 Treatment is usually started a few weeks after a transurethral resection of the tumor and is given once a week for 6 weeks.
 Sometimes long-term maintenance BCG therapy is given.

 Treatment with BCG can cause symptoms that feel like having the flu, such as fever, chills, and fatigue.
 It can also cause a burning feeling in the bladder.
 Rarely, BCG can spread through the body, leading to a serious infection.
 One sign of this can be a high fever that does not get better when you take a pain reliever (such as aspirin, ibuprofen, or acetaminophen).
 In such cases, you should see a doctor right away.
 These infections can be treated with the antibiotics used to treat TB.